We believe in the importance of healthy, nutritious food to support our learners to achieve their best.

 Students do not pay for their meal by cash in the canteen.
 Instead, money is placed onto their account and the students then access their account at the tills in the canteen via either their finger scan or a card.

-Further information on how money can be put onto the electronic account can be found via the links on the left of this page.
+Further information on how money can be put onto the electronic account can be found here.

 What about students entitled to a ‘free school meal’?